qualitydixon/CrossfitClock/README.md

 - ~~Add live demo.~~
 - Maybe get rid or React Router.
 Doesn't help but might not hurt anything either.
 - Tabata mode shows one extra work countdown at end of session.
+- Changing count up target is not working properly with refactored shift function.
+- Convert all instances of createClass to ES6 classes.

 ## Codepen